 The Kezar Outlet Stream flows south from the lower bay of Kezar Lake.
 The stilling well was attached to an old fish dam structure just upstream of Harbor Road.
 Water quality monitoring data have been collected since 2015.

-Water temperature in 2017 (Fig. A) followed closely with air temperature (data obtained from NOAA NCEI for Fryeburg, ME).
+Water temperature (Fig. A) followed closely with air temperature (data obtained from CCO weather station).